jenshemprich/tf-cpp-pose-estimation/README.md

 The tensorflow related part of the post processing was relatively straight forward, the most time consuming part was to create the gaussian kernel for the convolution filter with Eigen instead of Numpy.

 Because the C++ ops::where() operator outputs coordinates directly instead of producing another NHWC tensor (as the Python op tf.where does), the coco model creation becomes slightly less complex than in the original code.
-Besides some refactoring to turn the original Python extension code into a C++ class, the redundant loops to gather the peak infos from the coordinates have been replaced by a sort statement to get them into the right order - the subsequent stages of the algorithm depend on the proper sequernce of coco parts.
+Besides some refactoring to turn the original Python extension code into a C++ class, the outer loops to gather the peak infos from the coordinates tensor have been replaced by a sort statement to get the coordinates into the right order - the subsequent stages of the algorithm depend on the proper sequernce of coco parts.